JitendraCh-Kore/pms-injectable-docs/README.md

 }
 ```
 ### projectType
-This callback function can be used to set the project type on PMS Injectable App.
+This callback function can be used to set the project type on PMS Injectable Application.
->The attached function is supposed to return array of strings of required keywords.
-This function will always be used by PMS Injectable App to decide the project type.
+>The attached function is supposed to return an array of strings of required keywords.
+This function will always be used by PMS Injectable Application to decide the project type.
 #### Function Example
 ```js
     function functionToSetProjectType() {